klamping/unmanagement/manuscript/conclusion.md

 # Conclusion

 As of me writing this, I've never made it to the position of manager.
-I've futility tried, but ran up against fear from others and fear from myself.
+I've tried in futility, runing up against fear from others and fear from myself.

 The fear from others was a simple concern that I have "no experience" as a manager.
 This is true, although I don't know how I'm supposed to gain that experience without actually being one.